-brage people together in the social The second secon Category Title Date Description Culture Defending Women From Gender Ideology Extremism And Restoring Biological Truth To The Federal Government Jan.
+Drap youth layether is the said Category Title Date Description Culture Defending Women From Gender Ideology Extremism And Restoring Biological Truth To The Federal Government Jan.
 20, 2025 Affidavit Exhibit 493 Declares that U.S. policy recognizes two sexes, male and female.
 Directs federal agencies to use the term "sex," not "gender," and to ensure federal personnel records and government-issued documents, such as passports, "accurately reflect the holder's sex."
 Directs agencies to ensure federal funds "do not promote gender ideology."
 Bars federal funds from being used for gender transition health care in prisons and mandates "privacy in intimate spaces" to ensure that single-sex spaces are designated by sex and not gender identity.
 Crime Designating Cartels And Other Organizations As Foreign Terrorist Organizations And Specially Designated Global Terrorists Jan.
 20, 2025 Affidavit Exhibit 494 Calls on key Cabinet secretaries to create a list of cartels and similar groups (including Tren de Aragua, also known as TdA, and La Mara Salvatrucha, also known as MS-13) to consider for designation as terrorist organizations.
-Government / Culture Ending Radical And Wasteful Government Jan.
-20, 2025 "Ends all diversity, equity, inclusion and accessibility inclusion and accessibility programs, policies and mandates across the federal government, revising union contracts and employment practices to end them, as well.
+Government / Culture Ending Radical And Wasteful Government Dei Programs And Preferencing Jan.
+20, 2025 Affidavit Exhibit 495 "Ends all diversity, equity, inclusion and accessibility programs, policies and mandates across the federal government, revising union contracts and employment practices to end them, as well.
 It also directs the government to terminate all positions related to DEI."